Loreytox/LA-1300-Number-Guesser/Projektdokumentation.md

 ## 3 Entscheiden

-I chose these user storie because they make sense to me to implement into the program.
+I chose these user stories, because they make sense to me to implement into the program.

 ## 4 Realisieren